-The process of appointing Supreme Court Justices has undergone changes over two centuries, but its most basic feature - the sharing of power between the President and Senate - has remained unchanged.
-To receive a lifetime appointment to the Court, a candidate must first be nominated by the President and then confirmed by the Senate.
-An important role also has come to be played midway in the process (after the President selects, but before the Senate considers) by the Senate Judiciary Committee.
+The process of appointing Supreme Court Justices has undergone changes over two centuries, but its most basic feature, the sharing of power between the President and Senate, has remained unchanged.
+To receive a lifetime appointment to the Court, a candidate must, under the "Appointments Clause" of the Constitution, first be nominated by the President and then confirmed by the Senate.
+A key role also has come to be played midway in the process by the Senate Judiciary Committee.

-Table 1 of this report lists and describes actions taken by the Senate, the Senate Judiciary Committee, and the President on all Supreme Court nominations, from 1789 to the present.
+Table 1 of this report lists and describes actions taken by the Senate, the Senate Judiciary Committee, and the President on all Supreme Court nominations, from 1789 through 2020.
 The table provides the name of each person nominated to the Court and the name of the President making the nomination.
 It also tracks the dates of formal actions taken, and time elapsing between these actions, by the Senate or Senate Judiciary Committee on each nomination, starting with the date that the Senate received the nomination from the President.
-For another perspective on Supreme Court nominations, focusing, among other things, on when the Senate first became aware of each President's nominee selections (e.g., via public announcements of the President), see CRS Report RL33118, Speed of Presidential and Senate Actions on Supreme Court Nominations, 1900-2005, by R. Sam Garrett, Denis Steven Rutkus, and Curtis W. Copeland.